How Many Backlinks Do I Need to Rank on Google, Really?

 After analyzing, document both the strengths and gaps in your competitors’ profiles.
 This way, you have a measurable backlink goal and will be able to pinpoint exactly where your content or outreach (admittedly, theirs) can be improved.
 More referring domains will come your way as you focus on building not just more but better links.

-Relevance is equally critical.
-When your backlinks come from websites that share your topic or audience, Google reads that as a stronger trust signal.
-The number of links matters less than whether those connections make contextual sense — and whether they boost your page’s topical authority over time.
+Equally important is the quality of the links you get; most should be from sites that are topical or share your audience.
+When Google sees that type of link, it takes it as a stronger trust signal.
+The number of links you get is less important than whether those links make contextual sense -- and whether they help boost your page's topical authority over time.

 Summary